 Because it is not a benchmark the manufacturer cannot say that ODEP have benchmarked the device and this could be important in their effort to market the product in the UK.

 “Pre-Entry A* is an ODEP benchmark.
 It means that the implant is being monitored by “Beyond Compliance”.
-It will have been risk assessed by the BC advisory group and under close monitoring through the NJR by Northgate PS (the IT contractor for NJR) with whom the manufacturer will have a contract.
+It will have been risk assessed by the BC advisory group and under close monitoring through the NJR by NEC Software Solutions UK (the IT contractor for NJR) with whom the manufacturer will have a contract.

 The benchmarks going forward